seeebiii/ses-email-forwarding/README.md

 Similarly, `EmailForwardingRule` is a wrapper around `ReceiptRule` but adds two SES rule actions to forward the email addresses appropriately.

 This means if you want the full flexibility, you can use the `EmailForwardingRule` construct in your stack.

+### Sending E-Mails over SMTP

+You can also send emails over SES using this construct because it provides the basics for sending emails: a verified SES domain or email address identity.
+You need to do the following if you're using the `EmailForwardingRuleSetConstruct`:

+1. Set the `verifyDomain` or `verifyTargetEmailAddresses` to `true`.
+2. [Create SMTP credentials in AWS SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html?icmpid=docs_ses_console) and save them somewhere.
+3. Setup your email program or application to use the SMTP settings.

 ## Architecture